vnphanquang/svelte-put/CONTRIBUTING.md

 ## Consistent Code Style

-1. Commit message should follow the [Conventional Commits specification][conventionalcommits], this will enable [semantic-release][semanticrelease] to automate the workflow properly.
+1. Commit message should follow the [Conventional Commits specification][conventionalcommits].
 2. Code should be formatted with [prettier] and linted with [eslint].
 They are already integrated into the codebase.
 See [package.json] for relevant scripts.
 There might also exist extensions for your editor that further enhance the experience with these tools.
    - [VS Code Prettier][vscode.extension.prettier]
    - [VS Code Eslint][vscode.extension.eslint]